druid-rio/workshop-outposts/Step 1 - Infrastructure Setup/README-Part1.md

     * On the Create static route page, enter with the destination set to 0.0.0.0/0, and then choose Active.
     * Choose the Workload-VPC-Attachment
     * Choose Create static route.

+* Step 2:
+    * On the navigation pane, go to the VPC dashboard and choose Route Tables.
+    * Select the PublicSubnet route table for which to create a route.
+    * Choose Routes and then Edit Routes.
+    * Choose Add Route.
+    * Enter with the destination set to 10.10.0.0/16 (Management VPC CIDR), and choose the Workload-VPC-Attachment as the target
+    * Choose Save Changes.
+    * Repeat the same steps for the PrimaryAZ1 and PrimaryAZ2 subnets.

 ![Routing.jpg](./images/Routing.jpg)